gtatiya/The-Tiny-App-Project/README.md

 - Using widgets: buttons, radio buttons
 - How to use intents
 - How to pass data between different views
+- How to deploy your app on the Emulator and on the actual mobile

 ## Resources used